John Taffin

-John August Taffin (born May 2, 1939) is an American author from Boise, Idaho who writes several columns for gun magazines including Guns, Gun Digest, Sixgunner, Shoot! and American Handgunner.
-A former math teacher from 1964-1995, Taffin is regarded as an authority on single-action revolvers, handloading, handgun hunting, big-bore revolvers, and metallic silhouette shooting.
-Taffin has authored five books and over 500 published articles.
-His monthly published gun columns include: Siluetas, Campfire Tales, The Sixgunner, and Taffin Tests.
+John August Taffin (May 2, 1939 – March 10, 2025) was an American author from Boise, Idaho who wrote several columns for gun magazines including Guns, Gun Digest, Sixgunner, Shoot!, and American Handgunner.
+A math teacher from 1964 to 1995, Taffin was regarded as an authority on single-action revolvers, handloading, handgun hunting, big-bore revolvers, and metallic silhouette shooting.
+Taffin authored five books and over 500 published articles.
+His monthly published gun columns included: Siluetas, Campfire Tales, The Sixgunner, and Taffin Tests.

-Taffin is widely regarded as an authority on revolvers, magnum cartridge load development, firearms rights and handguns in general.
+Taffin was widely regarded as an authority on revolvers, magnum cartridge load development, firearms rights and handguns in general.

-In 2008 Taffin was instrumental in opening the Elmer Keith Museum in Boise, Idaho.
+In 2008, Taffin was instrumental in opening the Elmer Keith Museum in Boise, Idaho.
 The museum is located inside the local Cabela's retail location.